 Designing Warmth

 Wed, September 30 - Sat, October 3

-ZX is a small gathering of world-builders – people who plan human experience in digital or physical spaces – responding to a new era of responsibility in design.
+ZX26 is a small gathering of world-builders – people who design human experience in digital or physical spaces – responding to a new era of responsibility in design.

+Designing Warmth